FAQ About Polk County 4-H

 When is registration for Polk County 4-H?

 Our clubs and activities run on a semester basis, and also as a summer session.
 We usually announce registrations for our Fall Semester in August, our Winter/Spring Semester in December, and our Summer Session in May.
-To stay informed of upcoming registrations and activities, be sure to follow our notifications on Facebook and subscribe to the Polk County 4-H email newsletter.
+To stay informed of upcoming registrations and activities, be sure to follow our notifications on Facebook and subscribe to the Polk County 4-H email newsletter using the sign up form on our website.

 When do Polk County 4-H clubs meet?